agster27/unpackerr.github.io/docs/install/docker.md

 ### Hotio

 The primary difference between the golift and hotio containers is how you set the uid and gid.
-Hotdio does not user the `--user` parameter and instead sets the UID and GID with environment variables.
+Hotio does not user the `--user` parameter and instead sets the UID and GID with environment variables. *Passing the `--user` parameter to the hotio container will render it inoperable.*
-Pass the `PUID` and `PGID` env variables when using hotio's container.
+Pass the `PUID` and `PGID` environment variables when using hotio's container.
 Example:

 ```bash
 # This commands runs hotio/unpackerr with UID 1000 and GID 100.